 It is called a hysteroscopy because the surgery uses a hysteroscope, a tiny telescope, inserting it through the cervix and into the uterus.
 This is done so that the uterine cavity can be inspected for any existing abnormalities.
 To do so, the surgeon will look at the shape of the uterus and determine whether there is any sign of intrauterine pathology (fibroids or polyps).

 This procedure is normally done because the patient has experienced a certain set of symptoms that the doctor chooses to examine in order to eliminate the possibility of any great risks to their patients health or suspect for a need for surgery.
-Read further for more details on hysteroscopy and what you should do and expect if you are planning on going through it yourself.
+Read further for more details on what a hysteroscopy is and what you should do and expect if you are planning on going through it yourself.

 Why is a Hysteroscopy Performed?